tfardet/NNGT/doc/user/graph-analysis.rst

 Clustering in weighted and directed networks
 --------------------------------------------

-For directed clustering, NNGT provides the total clustering porposed in [Fagiolo2007]_
+For directed clustering, NNGT provides the total clustering proposed in [Fagiolo2007]_

 .. math::